 The course gives an overview about the international dimension of policing and law enforcement, about its professional network, levels, models and types (universal, regional and bilateral relation), possibilities of international law enforcement cooperation (including cross border law enforcement cooperation and role of police in peacekeeping missions), about theories, legal and institutional background (universal and EU legal documents, international organizations: Interpol, EU agencies: Europol, Eurojust, Frontex and more.
-The curriculum covers the introduction of the roles of each law enforcement authorities (police, prison service, disaster management and topics alike, in international cooperation network as well.
+The curriculum covers the introduction of the roles of each law enforcement authority (police, prison service, disaster management and topics alike, in international cooperation network as well.

+Learning outcomes

+See course descriptions

+Mode of delivery, planned activities and teaching methods

+Lectures, projects and group work

+Prerequisites and co-requisites
-international cooperation network as well.
-Learning See subjects descriptions.
-Outcomes Lecturer(s) Irina Rasseino (International Coordinator Law): irina.rasseino@inholland.nl Mode of delivery Lectures, project work, group assignments.
-Prerequisites Appropriate basic knowledge of law, the EU common and security policies, and co- ability to understand the main elements of the principles and rules.
-Students

-requisites (if are equipped with skills to identify current policy challenges and offer suitable

-applicable) solutions to them.
+Appropriate basic knowledge of law, the EU common and security policies, ability to understand the main elements of the principles and rules.
+Students are equipped with skills to identify current policy challenges and offer suitable solutions to them.

-, , In this course the theoretical knowledge and practical skills are developed

-parallel.
-In the short term, students are motivated to contribute with their own

-ideas to EU policy making.
-They also learn how to be strategic, critical and

-effective in a team work.
-In the long-term, these young individuals are going to

-become decision-makers and will be able to use their creativity and analytical

-skills to produce valuable policy proposals.
-Moreover, debating the current

-issues and the future of the EU also contributes to motivate our students to be

-active in policy debates of the Union.

-Recommended TBA

-or required

-reading and/or
+In this course the theoretical knowledge and practical skills are developed parallel.
+In the short term, students are motivated to contribute with their own ideas to EU policy making.
+They also learn how to be strategic, critical and effective in a team work.
+In the long-term, these young individuals are going to become decision-makers and will be able to use their creativity and analytical skills to produce valuable policy proposals.
+Moreover, debating the current issues and the future of the EU also contributes to motivate our students to be active in policy debates of the Union.

-other learning
+Recommended or required reading and/or other learning recourses/tools

-resources/tools

-Assessment Written exams

-methods and Presentations

-criteria Papers